 Day 1 – Back to Basics, With a Twist

 Spruce up the traditional PB&J with this twist on the classic.
-Start with whole grain bread, and spread with peanut butter and either honey or your kid’s favorite natural jam.
+Start with whole grain bread, and spread with allergy-safe sunflower butter and either honey or your kid’s favorite natural jam.
 Now for the twist: Chen recommends sprinkling one teaspoon of flaxseeds into the sandwich for a nutty crunch and a dose of healthy Omega 3s.
 (Your child doesn’t have to know what they are to benefit from them.)
 Serve with one cup of fresh grapes, a handful of baby carrots and one cup of low-fat milk.

 Day 2 – It’s a Wrap

 Switch up the sandwich routine with a whole wheat wrap.
 Fill that wrap with two ounces of low-sodium turkey, one slice of Swiss cheese, and sliced cucumbers or spinach leaves.
 For a fun side, try fruit kabobs.
 Chen suggests loading up a few toothpicks with alternating banana slices and strawberry halves.
 For more protein and some calcium, throw in one Greek yogurt tube or one box of low-fat milk.

 Day 3 – Chicken Salad

 Whip up a batch of chicken salad, and you can steal some away in your own lunch, too.
 It takes a bit more prep, but the results are worth it.
 Combine diced chicken breast with light mayo (or substitute plain Greek yogurt), red onion, diced celery, raisins or cranberries, chopped walnuts, a dash of fresh lemon juice and some Dijon mustard.
 Season with pepper.
 It makes for a great sandwich, but to mix things up, try serving your chicken salad on cucumber slices or whole grain crackers.